msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.21.1 =
+* Minor fix: Relevanssi is now blocked in the reusable content block search.

 = 4.21.0 =
 * New feature: New filter hook `relevanssi_highlight_regex` makes it possible to adjust the regex used for highlighting.
 * New feature: New filter hook `relevanssi_excerpt_custom_fields` filters the list of custom fields used for creating the excerpt.